Progesterone and Progestins and Progestogens: What do these terms mean? And what is are the differences?

 A randomized controlled trial compared different estrogen and progestogen (products that have progesterone-like effects) combinations on markers of cardiovascular health in 875 postmenopausal women.
 The trial demonstrated that bioidentical progesterone (Progesterone USP) had a more favorable impact on cholesterol and was better tolerated than Provera® (medroxyprogesterone acetate) — a synthetic (i.e. non-bioidentical) form.3

-Breast cancer risk is different with progesterone and progestins
+Breast cancer risk may be different with progesterone and progestins

 A French study demonstrated that estrogen plus progesterone had no increased breast cancer risk, but estrogen with progestin increased breast cancer risk by 69%.
-4
+(Observational)

 Controlled studies and observational studies suggest that the addition of synthetic progestins to estrogen in menopausal hormone therapy, particularly in a continuous-combined regimen, increases the breast cancer risk compared to estrogen alone.
 By contrast, a recent study suggests that the addition of natural progesterone in cyclic regimens does not affect breast cancer risk.5